FoalTS/foal/docs/docs/authentication-and-access-control/groups-and-permissions.md

 - The user has the required permission.
 - The user belongs to a group that has the required permission.

+### The static `findOneWithPermissionsBy` Method

+This method takes an id as parameter and returns the corresponding user with its groups and permissions.
+If no user is found, the method returns `null`.

 ### Creating Users with Groups and Permissions with a Shell Script (CLI)

 Replace the content of the new created file `src/scripts/create-user.ts` with the following: